Japan Winter 2027 (January 17-26, 2027)

 Learn how you can lower your cost to study abroad by applying for scholarships.

 This program is on a first come, first served basis.
 There are 24 spots available.
-Once you complete your application, you secure your spot by submitting full payment.
+Once you complete your application, you secure your spot by submitting your deposit and required forms filled out and signed.
 Your final acceptance into the program will be based on your ability to provide proof of your airline ticket by the deadline.

 Payment Options for the Japan Program